 Our special invited guests this year are Reinier and Daniela from La Clave Cubana dance company in Seattle.
 Reinier is from Cuba and has worked as a professional dancer in both Cuba and Brazil before immigrating to the USA.
 Daniela is originally from Mexico and has worked both in Mexico and Canada before joining Reinier in Seattle to co-direct La Clave Cubana.
 Together, they teach and perform Cuban dances, organize and host the annual Seattle Cuban Dance Fest, and run touristic dance courses in Cuba.

-On Friday, October 8th, join us at Lil Babes Cocktail Lounge in Mountain View (Dress: Club)
+Friday, October 8th, at Lil Babes Cocktail Lounge in Mountain View

 Address: 3515 Mt.
 View Drive, Anchorage